2020 Jeep Gladiator quick drive review: Notes from a week with no doors

 - There's a convenient storage caddy for all the hardware you've removed located beneath the rear seat.
 As I'm an idiot who never bothered to read the instructions, I didn't discover this ingenious addition for a couple of days.

-- If the idea of being head-to-toe exposed leaves you feeling vulnerable, you still may want to give door-off life a try -- my girlfriend got used to the sensation quite quickly, and by the end of the week, she was commenting on how much she enjoyed riding in the Jeep.
+- If the idea of being head-to-toe exposed leaves you feeling vulnerable, you still may want to give door-off life a try.
+While initially a bit reluctant, my girlfriend got used to the sensation quite quickly, and by the end of the week, she was commenting on how much she enjoyed riding in the Jeep.

 - You never realize how much you use your side mirrors until you don't have them.
 Approaching intersections, as from a parking lot onto a main road, is easy, with the open apertures providing exceptional visibility.
 Merging or changing lanes on the freeway, however, is far more disconcerting.
 You'll want to have your center rearview mirror adjusted "just so," and you'll likely find yourself doing a few over-the-shoulder glances to ease your apprehension.
 This never quite gets better, so I highly, highly recommend getting a set of aftermarket mirrors like one of these units, most of which simply slot into your Jeep's now-vacant door hinges.